VladDubrovskis/roman-numerals/README.md

 Run `npm run`

 ### Imrovements to be done
-- Use React vs Preact - preact seemed like a good idea but seem to be missing things like react-test-tools, e.g.  cannot seem to trigger events or componentDidMount in tests - possibly just run out of time
+- integration test coverage is lacking - mostly cause run into issues triggering the events withing preact and run out of time
-- integration test coverage is lacking - mostly cause run into issues triggering the events withing preact and run out of time - though the unit test might seem like a little but of an overkill but wanted to make sure it handles all the necessary numbers
+- though the unit test might seem like a little but of an overkill but wanted to make sure it handles all the necessary numbers
 - When rendering could use other lifecycle methids to make sure if the state has changed and if a re-render is necessary or not
 - could prepopulate all digits and use a reducer to get the outcome
 - Could add validation on the input, e.g. not less than 1 and not more than 3999, for roman could use a regex - also if you are actually reading all this ping me a tweet [at] centas